labgrid-project/labgrid/doc/configuration.rst

 is required if a strategy is used with the target, but no automatic power control is available.

+The driver's name will be displayed during interaction.

 Implements:
   - :any:`PowerProtocol`